cycle/docs/query-builder/relations.md

 ])->load('posts', ['using' => 'posts']);
 ```

-Such query will find all entities with flagged posts and load this posts within one query (make sure to set the DISTINCT).
+Such query will find all entities with flagged posts and load these posts within one query (make sure to set the DISTINCT).
 Note, this is NOT optimization technique.

 > LIMIT, ORDER BY are currently not supported as fetch scope (no BC expected).

 ## Load with filter by nested relation
 You can not only load the relation chain but also filter your branches by their relations.
-For example we can load all users and all users posts which have comments.
+For example, we can load all users and all users posts which have comments.

 ```php
 $users->load('posts', [